 1854: The Israelite, the first Jewish newspaper published in Cincinnati, Ohio, was established today.
 This English language newspaper was founded by Rabbi Isaac Mayer Wise, the “founding father” of Reform Judaism in America whose other “firsts” included the creation of the Hebrew Union College.

-1854: The New York Times published a letter from E.R.
+1854: A letter was published today from E.R.
 McGregor, the Editor of the Jewish Chronicle in which he takes issue with the Times report that a U.S. citizen named Jones has been guilty of selling pieces of ancient columns and other such items to unsuspecting tourists in Jerusalem According to McGregor Jones is a “Christian and a gentlemen” who was sent to Palestine by the American Society for Meliorating the Condition of the Jews (A.S.M.C.
 Jew) to examine the feasibility of establishing “agricultural colonies and schools for the benefit of the Jews and others residing in the country.”
 James Finn, the British Consul in Jerusalem, is the source of the negative stories about Mr. Jones.
 According to McGregor, Finn is responsible for large losses connected with land near Bethlehem that was supposed to be purchased with American funds for the purpose of creating an agricultural colony.
 (Editor’s note – Other sources describe Finn as “a devout Christian, who belonged to the London Society for Promoting Christianity Amongst the Jews, but who did not engage in missionary work during his years” as British Consul in Jerusalem.
 According to these sources, Finn bought a piece of land outside of the Old City that he turned into an agricultural training facility for Jews.
 Finally, he bought land, at a place called Artas near Bethlehem where employed otherwise impoverished Jews as laborers.
 Further research is obviously necessary.)

 1856: Birthdate of Charles Frohman, the native of Sandusky Ohio, one of the three Frohman brothers, who became a noted Broadway impresario who co-founded the Theatrical Syndicate.